-The Title IX Coordinator will select an appropriate Hearing Officer, depending on the context and nature of the alleged misconduct.
+The Title IX Coordinator will select an appropriate Hearing Officer depending on whether the Respondent is an employee or a student.
+Allegations involving student-employees in the context of their employment will be directed to the appropriate Hearing Officer, depending on the context and nature of the alleged misconduct.

-20. Hearing Officer
+19. Hearing Officer